conference-ictac2023/webpage/school/index.md

 title: ""
 --- -->

-# ICTAC2023 Training School on Applied Formal Methods
+# ICTAC 2023 Training School on Applied Formal Methods

 ## About the  school